Generic Name: fluoxetine (floo OX e teen)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking fluoxetine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Sarafem with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 any other antidepressant;

 tryptophan (sometimes called L-tryptophan);

 This list is not complete and many other drugs may affect Sarafem.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.